danielmahon/nexus-plugin-subscriptions/README.md

 npm install nexus-plugin-subscriptions
 ```

+NOTE: You will probably need to use my forked version of `nexus` which allows the passing of a shared HTTP server: https://github.com/danielmahon/nexus/tree/support-custom-http-server

 <br>

 ## Example Usage

 This is a work in progress and most likely a temporary solution until subscriptions are natively supported by nexus.

+See https://github.com/graphql-nexus/nexus/issues/447#issuecomment-630882390 for usage example

 <br>